University of Georgia

 The Law and Ethics of Lawyering

 His research interests are in the area of federal jurisdiction and civil procedure, with a focus on the Article III jurisdiction of federal courts.
-His work has been published in the Fordham Law Review, the George Washington Law Review, the Stanford Law Review Online and the UCLA Law Review.
+His work has been published by the Fordham, George Washington, University of Pennsylvania, the University of Southern California, Stanford, UCLA and Washington University.